tupui/batman/doc/introduction.rst

     Generate a set of data from which to run the code.
 A solution is called a *snapshot*.

 * Learn the link between the input the output data:
     From the previously generated set of data, we can compute a model also called a response surface.
-A model is build using gaussian process [Rasmussen2006]_.
+A model is build using gaussian process [Rasmussen2006]_ or polynomial chaos expansion [Najm2009]_.

 * Predict a solution from a new set of input data:
     The model can finaly be used to interpolate a new snapshot from a new set of input data.